raphiniert-com/volume_renderer/README.md

   - `example2.m`: create a video of the zebrafish embrio
   - `example3.m`: same as example 2, but using two channels

 They all are built upon one dataset from [1].
-In order to run the examples mentioned above, one needs to create the dir `h5-data/` and put `ViBE-Z_72hpf_v1.h5` into it.
-The scripts are setup to be run from within `src/`.
+In order to run the examples mentioned above, one needs to put the required file `ViBE-Z_72hpf_v1.h5` in `examples/h5-data/`.
+The scripts are setup to be run from anywhere, either with `add path` or change into the directory.

 ## License
-- This work is licensed under [GNU Affero General Public License version 3](https://opensource.org/licenses/AGPL-3.0).
+- The Volume renderer is licensed under [GNU Affero General Public License version 3](https://opensource.org/licenses/AGPL-3.0).
+- The examples are licensed under [MIT](https://opensource.org/licenses/MIT).
 - Copyright 2020-present © [Raphael Scheible](https://raphiniert.com)

 ## Acknowledgments